sachi-danand/sachi/README.md

 current POR's: None

-Why I want to work in Team: This team deals with many trendy subjects and also by constantly being engaged in some work , I can keep growing and gain knowledge.
+Why I want to work in Team: This team deals with many new emerging fields and also by constantly being engaged in some work , I can keep growing and gain knowledge.

 Relevent courses :